 ethan is going to be such a heartbreaker when he grows up.

 walking down random alleyways in other countries, part 6.

 because i don’t have control over what happens in my personal life,

 but i have control over work. so i work.

-my public service for the month, produced for riddle magazine with robinson & dapper.
+my public service for the month, produced one rainy afternoon for riddle magazine with robinson & dapper.

 to finish up the woodworking video series.